 If you have been convicted of a crime, you may be interested in appealing a sentence in federal court.
 Attorneys specializing in appeals will be able to look at your specific case, analyze it, and explain whether bail is possible and how you may achieve it.

-If you are thinking about appealing a criminal sentence and would like to speak to our knowledgeable and caring staff, contact the Law Offices of Kretzer and Volberding P.C. today.
+If you are thinking about appealing a criminal sentence and would like to speak to our knowledgeable and caring staff, contact the Law Offices of Seth Kretzer today.
 We’re here for you.

 How Long from Plea to Sentencing?